doctorfree/Asciiville/markdown/asciiville.1.md

 : Indicates use current terminal emulator window

 **-y**
-: Indicates use ranger as the default command
+: Indicates use ranger file manager as the default command

 **-z**
-: Indicates use neomutt as the default command
+: Indicates use mutt email client as the default command

 *ASCIImatics animation options:*